West Palm Beach, Florida: Climate

-West Palm Beach has a tropical rainforest climate (Af).
+West Palm Beach has a tropical rainforest climate (Köppen: Af).
 The city is situated in USDA hardiness zone 10b, with an annual mean minimum temperature of 37.7 °F.

 There is year-round rainfall, with the majority falling in a wet season from May through October that is hot and humid.
 The average window for 90 °F temperatures is April 15 through October 10, but temperatures of 100 °F or higher have only occurred four times since record-keeping began in 1888.
 During this period, more than half of the days bring afternoon thunderstorms and sea breezes that cool the air for the rest of the day.
 Late in the season, there is also a chance for a tropical storm or hurricane to strike.
 The area was unusually hard-hit in 2004 and 2005, when Hurricanes Frances, Jeanne and Wilma caused property damage and power outages.

 Although it lacks a fully dry season, the period from November through April is warm and drier, with 80 °F temperatures remaining fairly commonplace even from December through February.
-Occasionally, a stronger cold front can lower daytime temperatures to around 57 °F, the annual mean minimum max temperature, and lows to around 38 °F. Freezes are rare; the most recent was in 2010.
-This dry season can also bring about potential for drought during hotter, drier seasons.
+Occasionally, a stronger cold front can lower daytime temperatures to around 57 °F, the annual mean minimum max temperature, and lows to around 38 °F. Freezes are rare; the most recent was in February 2026 when it hit 30 F. This dry season can also bring about potential for drought during hotter, drier seasons.